 PROGRAM PROGRAM DESCRIPTION

 New Markets Tax Credit program Encourages private investment in a range of project types in distressed areas (e.g., real estate or business development projects).
 Awards are allocated to nonprofit and private entities based on their proposals for distributing the tax benefits.

 U.S. Department of Energy

+PROGRAM PROGRAM DESCRIPTION

+roofs-as part of the weatherization process.

-PROGRAM PROGRAM DESCRIPTION Energy Efficiency Savings - Tax Incentives and Rebates Green infrastructure can be integrated into project design to claim tax incentives and rebates.
-For example, Eugene, Oregon, a new biofuel station built on an abandoned gas station site included a green roof, bioswales and rain gardens.
-Nearly \$250,000 worth of tax credits reduced income and sales tax for the private company that built and operated the project.
-Weatherization and Intergovernmental Program Provides grants, technical assistance, and information tools to states, local governments, community action agencies, utilities, Indian tribes, and U.S. territories for their energy programs.
-The funding can be used to encourage installation of green infrastructure-such as green roofs-as part of the weatherization process.
+Provides grants, technical assistance, and information tools to states, local governments, community action agencies, utilities, Indian tribes, and U.S. territories for their energy programs.
+The funding can be used to encourage installation of green infrastructure-such as green